nucrime/chat/readme.md

 * chat rooms creation
 * chat name validation
 * user management for administrators (with filtering by any occurrence)
 * user management for users.
-Available fields: First name, Last name, Username, email, role, dob, ban feature
+Available fields: First name, Last name, Username, email, role, dob, ban feature (user is being kicked as well from the chat, so he is able to view only login page)
 * toggle for dark / light theme

 # Prerequisites